Introduction to the Program

 Lab Rotations and Minor

-During your first year, you do four laboratory rotations.
+During your first year, you do three laboratory rotations.
 These rotations will enable you to experience potential fields of study for your doctoral work in Neuroscience and facilitate the selection of an appropriate advisor and thesis topic.
+Our large interdisciplinary program includes faculty in all the areas of Neuroscience.
 You will be expected to select your Ph.D. thesis advisor by the end of the first year.
-As we have over 125 faculty members who participate in our program, there is a wide range of faculty in all the areas of Neuroscience in which to choose.

 Professional Development